-A family-friendly ride through Strathyre Forest and Balquhidder village with mountains, lochs and wildlife, and the chance to visit Rob Roy’s grave.
-Starts and ends Strathyre.
+A fantastic ride through Strathyre Forest and Balquhidder village with mountains, lochs, wildlife and the chance to visit Rob Roy’s grave.
+Starts and ends in Strathyre.

-A family-friendly ride through Strathyre Forest with mountains, lochs and wildlife.
-Scenic high points include Loch Voil linked to Loch Lubnaig by the River Balvag, Ben Ledi (879m) and the pretty villages of Balquhidder (home to the grave of Rob Roy McGregor) and Strathyre.
+Scenic high points include Loch Voil linked to Loch Lubnaig by the River Balvag, Ben Ledi (879m) and the pretty villages of Balquhidder (home to Rob Roy McGregor’s grave) and Strathyre.

 From the car park on the southern edge of Strathyre, join the NCN 7 cycle path for a short distance towards the village and a gate at the narrow road crossing.
 Take a left and then next right, follow the quiet rural road into Balquhidder.
 On entering the village follow the road to the right and straight on until a junction with Route 7.
 Turn right and follow the cycle path back to Strathyre.